nsoarrey/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints a number with two decimal places, followed by a new line.

 The number will be stored in the environment variable NUM.
+Create a script that creates an alias.

+Name: ls
+Value: rm *
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.